 Are you still spending hours on hours sorting through your inventory list and still getting nowhere?
 It’s time to make a change!
-And more than that, it’s time to rethink your inventory strategy for the better.
+And more than that, it’s time to rethink your inventory strategy for the better with SKU rationalization.

 In the digital age, it’s important to work smarter to add value to your business, not harder.
 And thanks to the emerging technologies, smart work is also taken care of.
 We can’t talk about the modern business world without talking about the latest and biggest disruptor – the COVID-19 pandemic, and how it has become a catalyst for change in businesses across the world.

-Businesses are now looking for creative solutions and transforming operations to ensure continuity, resilience, and collaboration.
+Businesses are now looking for creative solutions and transforming operations to ensure continuity, resilience, and collaboration across product lines.
 Working with dispersed teams has resulted in increased demand for flexibility, agility, and visibility in all the processes, and inventory management is no exception to this.

 First things first: Understanding inventory

-As a retailer, you can use SKUs to track your inventory and sales, and your SKUs must contain analytical data that can help you develop relationships with your customers and vendors.
-Since every vendor or customer will be looking for different information, you must consider your business-specific needs before developing your SKUs.
+As a retailer, you can use SKUs to track your cross-functional inventory and sales, and the number of SKUs must contain analytical data that can help you develop relationships with your customers and vendors.
+Since every vendor or customer will be looking for different information, you must consider your business-specific needs before developing your SKUs to ultimately reduce the SKUs.

 Looking to reduce inventory costs?
 Try inventory optimization!